Bank Secrecy Act

 Objective.
 Assess the bank’s compliance with statutory and regulatory requirements for the reporting of large currency transactions.

-1. Determine whether the bank’s policies, procedures, and processes adequately address the preparation, filing, and retention of CTRs (FinCEN Form 104).
+1. Determine whether the bank’s policies, procedures, and processes adequately address the preparation, filing, and retention of CTRs.

-2. Review correspondence that the bank has received from the IRS Enterprise Computing Center – Detroit (formerly the Detroit Computing Center) relating to incorrect or incomplete CTRs (errors).
+2. Review correspondence that the bank has electronically received from FinCEN's BSA E-Filing System (refer to Appendix T for additional information on filing through the BSA E-Filing System).
 Determine whether management has taken corrective action, when necessary.

 3. Review the currency transaction system (e.g., how the bank identifies transactions applicable for the filing of a CTR).
 Determine whether the bank aggregates all or some currency transactions within the bank.
 Determine whether the bank aggregates transactions by taxpayer identification number (TIN), individual taxpayer identification number (ITIN), employer identification number (EIN), or customer information file (CIF) number.
 Also, evaluate how CTRs are filed on customers with missing TINs or EINs.

-4. On the basis of a risk assessment, prior examination reports, and a review of the bank’s audit findings, select a sample of filed CTRs (hard copy or from computer-generated filings) to determine whether:
+4. On the basis of a risk assessment, prior examination reports, and a review of the bank’s audit findings, select a sample of filed CTRs (hard copy or electronic format) to determine whether:

 - CTRs are completed in accordance with FinCEN instructions.